15 Things You Need To Know About Brooks Koepka - Golf Digest

-How familiar are you with 2017 U.S. Open champion Brooks Koepka?
-Here are a few things you need to know about the 27-year-old:
+How familiar are you with back-to-back U.S. Open champion Brooks Koepka?
+Here are a few things you need to know about the 28-year-old:

 - Brooks Koepka didn't have a great track record at Erin Hills.